How to build an early-stage startup deck in Latin America

 If you send your deck via PDF, this is the preview I’ll see in my email.
-Include your company name, your email and one sentence about what you do.
+Include your company name, email, and one sentence about what you do.
 Make me want to open it.

 Slide 1 and 2: Symmetrical problem and solution

-Your first slide should be one headline that tells me about the problem, with 3-5 bullets below it with how bad the problem is.
+Your first slide should be one headline that tells me about the problem, with 3-5 bullets below showing how bad the problem is.
 Your second slide should be the solution to that problem, with each of the bullets responding to the problem.

 Billpocket, a Mexico-based business that helps businesses accept credit cards, used a headline and give bullet points:

 Our portfolio company Neivor, which helps thousands of Latin American apartment buildings and condos streamline operations, used this headline: